Mel Smith: Career

 Whilst at Oxford University, Smith produced The Tempest, and performed at the Edinburgh Fringe with the Oxford University Dramatic Society.
 One year they shared a venue with the Cambridge Footlights, directed by John Lloyd.
 His extra-curricular activities while at university led to him joining the Royal Court Theatre production team in London, and then Bristol Old Vic.
 He was also associate director of Sheffield's Crucible Theatre for two years.
 Later, he directed a theatre production of Not in Front of the Audience.

 John Lloyd later had the opportunity to develop the idea that became the satirical BBC television series Not the Nine O'Clock News.
 This was followed briefly by Smith and Goody (with Bob Goody) and then the comedy sketch series Alas Smith and Jones, co-starring Griff Rhys Jones, its title being a pun on the name of the American television series Alias Smith and Jones.

 In 1982, he starred as the lead role in ITV drama Muck and Brass where he played Tom Craig, a ruthless property developer.
+In 1983 he played Crouch, the German's fiend's demented and slightly necrophiliac servant in the parodical comedy, Bullshot.
 In 1984, he appeared in the Minder episode "A Star Is Gorn" playing the character Cyril Ash, a ruthless and crooked record producer.
 He also guest-starred on The Goodies episode "Animals".
-At the end of the 1980s, he played the title role in the sitcom Colin's Sandwich (1988–90), playing a British Rail employee with aspirations to be a writer.
+At the end of the 1980s, he played the title role in the sitcom Colin's Sandwich (1988–1990), playing a British Rail employee with aspirations to be a writer.

 In 1981, Smith and Griff Rhys Jones founded TalkBack Productions, a company that produced many of the most significant British comedy shows of the following decades, including Smack the Pony, Da Ali G Show, I'm Alan Partridge and Big Train.
 In 2000, the company was sold to Pearson for £62 million.
 Dressed as bobbies, Smith and Jones introduced Queen on stage at Live Aid in July 1985, with Smith removing his helmet before shouting into the microphone, "her majesty, Queen!"

 Smith co-wrote and took the lead role in the space comedy Morons from Outer Space (1985), but the film failed to make much impact.
 His next cinema effort was better received as director of The Tall Guy (1989), giving Emma Thompson a major screen role.
 In America, perhaps his best-known film is Brain Donors, the 1992 update of the Marx Brothers film A Night at the Opera, starring Smith as a cheeky, opportunistic cab driver turned ballet promoter.
 Paramount Pictures considered this film the outstanding comedy of the year, but when the producers left Paramount for another studio, Paramount withdrew its support for the film.